 Clients often ask us for advice on either becoming UK resident or on what happens when a person leaves the UK and whether UK residence ceases on departure.
 In fact, since 6 April 2013, UK residence is determined by a statutory residence test, the basics of which are summarised below.
-As this is a complex test, you should always take appropriate professional advice to determine your residence status.
+If a person has spent time in the UK unexpectedly as a result of the Covid-19 pandemic it may be necessary to consider the relief under the statutory residence test for ‘exceptional circumstances’.
+As the test is complex, you should always take appropriate professional advice to determine your residence status.

 Am I UK resident?